 One of the major advantages of keeping ducks for eggs is the docile nature of drakes.
 There will be no worries about getting viciously attacked by a rowdy rooster if you want to raise ducks for egg, meat, or breeding purposes.

-Duck eggshells are not just larger than the eggs laid by chickens, they are typically hardier as well.
-One of the easiest ways to maximize egg production in ducks is to allow them free ranging time so they can consume as much of their natural diet as possible.
+Duck eggshells aren’t just larger than the eggs laid by chickens, they are typically hardier as well.
+One of the easiest ways to maximize egg production in ducks is to allow them free-ranging time so they can consume as much of their natural diet as possible.

 Ducks are voracious eaters.
 They can rid an area of tadpoles and slugs in just a single day when allowed to roam the area in search of food.

 The ample protein the duck hens ingest when ridding your land of bugs, combined with a solid supply of calcium in their diet, will help them to produce rich and durable eggs year round.

 10 Good Reasons To Raise Ducks For Eggs

 - Thanks to their high-fat content and low amount of water, duck eggs are excellent for both baking and cooking.
 The duck eggs made baked goods especially light and fluffy.

 - It is beyond rare for a duck hen to turn broody when laying a clutch of eggs.

 - Ducks grow pretty quickly and often start to lay eggs when they are only four to five months old.